 Despite the objectivity that genetic data provides to any individual, there are inherent limitations of utilizing a SNP-based approach for risk stratification.
 As in other studies, our investigation used established risk-associated SNPs for calculation of GRS.[23,25] GRS calculations are based on the number of SNPs tested on the chosen array which may be limited by commercial and research availability.
 Thus, our GRS only incorporates the known common genetic susceptibility variants for CRC that were included in the customized Axiom™ Biobank Plus Genotyping Array.
 It is intuitive that with further identification of SNPs associated with CRC that the predictive value of a GRS will further be improved.

-As a single healthcare system, our data is limited in number and scope compared to studies using large epidemiological consortia.[23]
+In contrast to other studies that tested associations of GRS with CRC risk, our study is the first one to test the association of GRS with risk of adenomatous polyps among average-risk subjects from a community-based health care system.[23]
+However, as a single healthcare system, our data is limited in number and scope compared to studies using large epidemiological consortia.
 With the lack of access to additional risk factors (i.e. physical activity, alcohol/tobacco use, and dietary factors such as low fiber and high red meat consumption) and limited numbers of patients compared to these population-based studies, it is not possible to unite genetic data with epidemiologic data to develop a truly integrated GRS.
 Specifically, in contrast to the study by Jeon et al which used two large population-based data consortia, we did not strive to reproduce their findings.[23]
 Despite these limitations, our results were similar to studies with access to such data.

 An additional consideration is that we included patients who had a coded indication (ICD-10 code) for screening colonoscopy.
 However, this may not always reflect the true indication for the procedure as stated; embedded in this population may be symptomatic patients, thus introducing a higher probability of neoplastic disease.
 Although not evaluated, we believe that this theoretical selection bias would minimally affect our results.

 In conclusion, an ideal population-based CRC screening program would include a predictable and reproducible stratification schema to appropriately initiate and surveil patients.
-While current screening guidelines for the most part rely on demographics and epidemiologic risk factors for CRC, the availability of known or suspected risk factors, and the reproducibility of that data, may be lacking.
+While current screening guidelines rely on demographics and epidemiologic risk factors for CRC, the availability of known or suspected risk factors, and the reproducibility of that data, may be lacking.
 A reasonable objective is to focus on genetic predisposition to stratify large populations of patients.
 Genetic risk scoring for other malignancies, including breast, prostate and ovarian cancers, has proven to have substantial clinical utility.[27,28] Our study, along with others, initiates the possibility of refining and expanding this approach for population-based risk identification to determine optimal screening strategies.

 Compliance with Ethical Standards